 The HT Rating

-The Hull Maintenance Technician rating's lineage stems from the Shipfitter rating that was established in 1921; branched off to the Metalsmith and Pipefitter ratings in 1948, then re-established to Shipfitter from the Metalsmith and Pipefitter ratings in 1958, later to become the rating of today.
+The Hull Maintenance Technician rating's lineage stems from the Shipfitter rating that was established in 1921; branched off to the Metalsmith and Pipefitter ratings in 1948, then re-established as Shipfitter from the merger of the Metalsmith and Pipefitter ratings in 1958.
+In 1972, the HT rating was created when the Shipfitter and Damage Controlman ratings were merged and disestablished.

 Hull Maintenance Technicians do the metal work necessary to keep all types of shipboard structures and surfaces in good condition.
 They also maintain shipboard plumbing and marine sanitation systems, repair small boats, operate and maintain ballast control systems, and manage the Quality Assurance Program.